isomerpages/moe-fuhuapri/_fuhua-identity/School Rules.md

  *   move quietly and behave in an orderly manner so that others may enjoy learning.
  *   take care of their teachers, schoolmates and family.
  *   be courteous, kind and respectful towards their elders.
- *   All students are not allowed to have in their possession any weapon.
-They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.
+ *   ensure they do not have any weapon in their possession or any weapon-like item which is used or intended to be used to cause harm to others.

 #### **3. LOVE OUR SCHOOL**